 If you don't use a Human Task, a user will not be informed about the workflow and they cannot interact with it.
 There will be no task in the Tasks app for users to act on.

 - Create a Task based on the parameters provided by the work item.

 - Create the Content based on parameters from the work item by using a parameter resolver.
 The

-contentdata is used for the user to make some sort of decision to complete the task and is usually displayed in the Pulse.
+contentdata is used for the user to make some sort of decision to complete the task and is usually displayed in the Tasks app.
 The resulting data is then added to the

 resultmap of the task.

 - Add the task to the TasksManager.